Aaron Harang: Amateur career

 Harang graduated from Patrick Henry High School, then went on to San Diego State University.
 He was first drafted by the Boston Red Sox in the 22nd round of the 1996 amateur draft, but did not sign with the team.
 In 1998, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.

 Professional career

 Texas Rangers

 After college, Harang was drafted by the Texas Rangers in the 6th round of the 1999 draft and signed with them.
-He played for the rookie-class Pulaski Rangers in 1999, finishing with a 9–2 record and 2.30 ERA in 16 appearances (10 starts), including one complete game shutout.
+He played for the rookie-level Pulaski Rangers in 1999, finishing with a 9–2 record and 2.30 ERA in 16 appearances (10 starts), including one complete game shutout.
 He was selected as the Appalachian League Pitcher of the Year and made the postseason all-star team.
 In 2000, with the Charlotte Rangers, he was 13–5 with a 3.32 ERA in 27 starts and was selected as a Florida State League All-Star.